 As the 47th session of the Council of Foreign Ministers organised by the Organisation of Islamic Cooperation (OIC) is being held in Niamey, Niger, on 27 and 28 November 2020, ECPM and Nael Georges publish the study The process of abolishing the death penalty in member states of the Organisation of Islamic Cooperation.

 Available in English, French and Arabic, this publication presents the results of interviews and research carried out in 2020, providing a better understanding of the processes leading to abolition of the death penalty in OIC member states.
-It is accompanied by a summary and an interactive map, which can be consulted below.
+It is accompanied by a summary (updated in 2021).

 The OIC has 57 member states, spread over 4 continents : it is the largest international organisation after the United Nations.
 Recent decades have seen the Organisation of Islamic Cooperation (OIC) member states open up to universal values of human rights.
 This is also reflected in the slogan of this 47th session of the Council of Foreign Ministers, “United against terrorism for peace and development”.